smok-serwis/cassandra/README.md

 ## Parameters

+For the love of God, disable ADDRESS_FOR_ALL while setting up a second or third node.
+It sets SEED_NODES to point to this node.
+It's also deprecated.

 Set `ADDRESS_FOR_ALL` for a variable that will replace all _ADDRESS.

 Following env's values will be placed in _cassandra.yaml_ verbatim (ie, withouting quotes)